paul-abbott/paul-abbott.github.io/projects/solo-argos-cherry.md

 -->

 A solo performance in the context of the exhibition [Don & Moki Cherry: Organic Music Societies](https://www.argosarts.org/event/don-and-moki-cherry-organic-music-societies).
-Playing acoustic drums, synthetic sound, remodulated archival recordings.
+Playing acoustic drums, synthetic sound, remodulated [archival recordings].
 <br>
 "[The] exhibition, which brings together music, artworks, and archival materials, also features _Piff, Paff, Puff_, a six-episode children’s programme Don and Moki Cherry made for Swedish national television in the early 1970s."
 <br>